anna-teterina/python-project-ApartmentPriceAnalysis/README.md

 <ol>
 <li>Transformation of data for modeling - transformation, analysis of gaps and outlier observations, selection of data for modeling and addition of data extracted from the address in the advertisement</li>
 <li>Model training - appropriate coding of data, model selection and model training</li>
-<li>Feature importance analysis (lokal)  - calculations with the help of a SHAP library and presentation on a graph</li>
+<li>Feature importance analysis (lokal)  - calculations with the help of a SHAP package and presentation on a graph</li>
 <li>Creation of a report with a summary of the modeling result - visualization of model result and features importance</li>
 </ol>